basham/swit-workshop-a11y/slides.md

 - Combobox ("autocomplete")

 Notes:
 If making a custom widget that would normally have a lot of tabbable areas, you could design it so the widget itself is a single tabbable area.
 Then once in it, you use arrows keys to navigate, Space and/or Enter to activate, and Escape to exit or cancel.
 There's a lot of other details needed, to ensure that what is happening is communicated to the user.
+But the point is, there are options to significantly reduce the number of Tab presses, if that becomes problematic.

-A table natively provides this arrow navigation.
-But you can do it manually to build something like an Excel spreadsheet or a search autocomplete.
+A screen reader natively provides this arrow navigation with tables.
+But you can build up this functionality manually for all users, to make something like an Excel spreadsheet or a search autocomplete.